Blog > Articles > Consumer profiling

 What is the voice of the customer tools?

 Voice of the Customer (VoC) is a research method that’s used to collect customer feedback.
 A VoC program can help you capture how your customers feel about your business, product or service, giving you insights that can help you create a stronger customer experience.
-Try Attest’s market analysis software to uncover real customer insights.
+Try Attest’s consumer profiling software to uncover real customer insights.

 What is the best tool for analyzing the voice of the customer?